-By incorporating regular expressions, the awk command becomes much more robust.
+As in Lab 2, we will be using awk to format output.
+By incorporating regular expressions, awk becomes much more robust.
 Before GUI spreedsheet programs like Microsoft Excel, awk was commonly used to visualize and query data from a file.